Setup Guide

 Steps to connect to and setup your Traffic Monitor.

-At this point you have deployed your traffic monitor and it is running.
+At this point you have your traffic monitor and it is running.
 Nice job!

 This guide will walk you though configuring your device based on your sensors (required), adjust it for roadway conditions (recommended), optimize your data capture, and connect with the ThingsBoard platform (optional).